 The Preserve is dominated by wetlands associated with Cypress Creek itself.
 Among the wetlands are basin swamps, dome swamps, wet flatwoods, and hydric hammock.
 The uplands on the Preserve include mesic flatwoods, mesic hammock, scrubby flatwoods, ruderal, and pine plantation.
-The newly donated western section of the Preserve has not been surveyed to confirm FNAI natural community types.
+The newly donated western section of the Preserve has not been surveyed to confirm FNAI natural community types, but primarily consists of improved pasture converted from former flatwoods and sandhill.
+The wetlands on this parcel are highly altered and include basin swamps, freshwater marsh, and dome swamps.

 The Preserve's natural systems are maintained through land management activities and restoration projects.
-These natural wetland and upland systems preserve natural habitat for many notable species of wildlife and plant life inhabiting the Preserve including many federal and state listed species such as pitcher plants, orchids, airplants, gopher tortoises, Florida sandhill cranes, southeastern American kestrels, wood storks, and numerous other wading birds.
+These natural wetland and upland systems preserve natural habitat for many notable species of wildlife and plant life inhabiting the Preserve, including many federal and state listed species.

 Habitat restoration is a critical component of natural systems protection.
 The District Policy states that sites on District-owned land that have been altered from a natural state and condition should be restored to a natural condition whenever practical.
-Habitat restoration is ongoing and is addressed elsewhere in this plan.
+Habitat restoration is ongoing and is addressed elsewhere in the Land Management section.